allanmathenge/myBlog/source/_posts/Mern-stack-mastery.md

 From its versatile features, Node.js has a wide use of applications ranging from use in web servers, APIs, Microservices to building real-time applications.

-In conlusion, the mern stack's popularity is a total contribution of all four technologies.
+In conlusion, the MERN stack's popularity is a total contribution of all four technologies.
 Developers are able to create efficient and fast web applications, both on the client-side and server-side all in JavaScript.
-The mern stack's popularity is a projection of the desirability of the stack in building web applications that respond to users needs, effortlessly, fast and in real time.
-Ranging from UI to API, the mern stack has made it significantly possible to create scalable web applications with diverse use ranging from e-commerce, microservices to command line tools.
-My hope is all the communities that support MongoDB, Express.js, React and Node.js will continue to grow in support of mern stack.
+The MERN stack's popularity is a projection of the desirability of the stack in building web applications that respond to users needs, effortlessly, fast and in real time.
+Ranging from UI to API, the MERN stack has made it significantly possible to create scalable web applications with diverse use ranging from e-commerce, microservices to command line tools.
+My hope is all the communities that support MongoDB, Express.js, React and Node.js will continue to grow in support of MERN stack.

 <script async src="https://talk.hyvor.com/embed/embed.js" type="module"></script>